Spanish battleship Alfonso XIII: Wreck

-In May 1984, divers from the Spanish Navy's salvage vessel located Españas wreck at a depth of about 60 m, lying upside down, displaying the large hole created by the mine explosion.
+In May 1984, divers from the Spanish Navy's salvage vessel located España's wreck at a depth of about 60 m, lying upside down, displaying the large hole created by the mine explosion.
 Contemporary, official reports from the Nationalist government claimed that the sinking had been the result of a Republican mine that had broken loose from its mooring, but an examination of the wreck proved that it had been a Nationalist mine, making the loss of España one of the largest self-inflicted casualties in naval history.
 Several proposals to raise the wreck to be scrapped have been made since her discovery, but the cost of such an enterprise have prevented any work being done.